 Do I need to make an appointment?

 - Appointments are not necessary.
-You can walk-in to any of our four locations if you need prompt medical care.
+You can walk-in to any of our locations if you need prompt medical care.

 How long does it usually take to be seen?